Higher-Rank Fields and Currents: Abstract

 \section{Abstract}

 $Sp(2M)$ invariant field equations in the space $\M_M$ with symmetric matrix coordinates are classified.
 Analogous results are obtained for Minkowski-like subspaces of $\M_M$ which include usual $4d$ Minkowski space as a particular case.
-The constructed equations are associated with the tensor products of the Fock (singleton) representation of $Sp(2M)$ of any rank.
+The constructed equations are associated with the tensor products of the Fock (singleton) representation of $Sp(2M)$ of any rank $\K$.
 The infinite set of higher-spin conserved currents multilinear in rank-one fields in $\M_M$ is found.
-The associated conserved charges are supported by $(\rr M-\f{\rr (\rr -1)}{2})-$dimensional differential forms in $\M_M$, that are closed by virtue of the rank-$2\K$ field equations.
+The associated conserved charges are supported by $(\K M-\f{\K (\K -1)}{2})-$dimensional differential forms in $\M_M$, that are closed by virtue of the rank-$2\K$ field equations.
+The cohomology groups $H^p(\sigma^\K_-)$ with all $p$ and $\K$, which determine the form of appropriate gauge fields and their field equations, are found both for $\M_M$ and for its Minkowski-like subspace.